This was what I put on a poster to invite residents of YMCA Liverpool (where I am part-time chaplain) to come and make pancakes last week.

 A more radical approach that has gained momentum online in recent years is the #40bagsin40days challenge, which invites people to take time to declutter at least one item from your wardrobe or home each day, to go to a charity shop.

 All of this may help those of us who have more than enough to appreciate it and not take it for granted.
-For many of residents at Liverpool YMCA, for whom not having enough to eat has been a daily reality, the idea of ‘giving up’ seems irrelevant, even insensitive.
+For many YMCA residents, for whom not having enough to eat has been a daily reality, the idea of ‘giving up’ seems irrelevant, even insensitive.
 Those of us with more than we need can do something to make a difference in solidarity with them.

 What may be more meaningful for us all is to think of Lent as an opportunity to reflect on our attitudes and behaviours and how they impact on others, for better or worse.
 The image below shows suggestions for reflection taken from the words of Pope Francis.